Hughshine/hughshine/README.md

 Hi there 👋 Blessing on your day.

-I'm Xuyang Li, currently a graduate student majoring in computer science at [Nanjing University](https://www.nju.edu.cn/en/).
+I'm Xuyang Li, currently a postgraduate student majoring in computer science at [Nanjing University](https://www.nju.edu.cn/en/).
 Feel free to chat with me at `xuyang.li at smail dot nju dot edu dot cn`!

 I research on formal methods and software engineering techiques.
 I'm also interested in humanity (cultural aspects) and human-computer interface, creating functional and immersive softwares (or say, "art", :D) to support, expand and enrich human's perceptions and experiences within this universe.